SEI-R-2-22/u1_lesson_intro_HTML/README.md

 While others, known as "Void Tags" are simply enclosed within themselves and do not need a second </> to close them off

 This tag tells the computer we are using a standard ASCII letters and the characters we are familiar with (!, #, $, &, etc).
-If we wanted to use Mandarin, Cyrillic, Kanji, or characters from any other language, we may have to use some different charset tags (don't worry about this for now!)
+If we wanted to use Mandarin, Cyrillic, Kanji, or characters from any other language inside of our code, we might have to use some different charset tags (don't worry about this for now!)

 ```
 <meta charset="UTF-8"/>